The soul task of the church is to invite people to meet Jesus and equip those people to invite others.

 You are not a fisherman if you don’t catch any fish.
 You may love boats, you may love the water, you may love nature, but you can’t call yourself a fisherman if you don’t catch fish.

-I recently reread a book called New Life For Dying Churches by Rose Sims.
+I once read a book called New Life For Dying Churches by Rose Sims.
 She told the story of a tourist who became lost in the Mojave Desert.
 Parched and exhausted, he comes upon an old fashioned pump.
 Tied to the handle of the pump is a whisky bottle full of water.
 He tried the pump and it doesn’t work at all.
 He’s about to drink the water from the bottle, when he sees this note: “I know you’re thirsty and want to drink this water, but don’t!
 Carefully pour the water into the pump and then pump like crazy and water will come out!
 If you drink up this little bit now, you will die for sure.
 And don’t forget to refill this bottle for the next guy.”

 The big temptation is to use up the little bit left without priming the pump.
 Have we come to a point where it seems the church has lost the crystal clear focus?
 We must be sure of our calling.